voukatas/jerry/README.md

 It is build with GCC and Linux, I don't know if it works on other machines (Windows, MSVC etc..) and probably it doesn't

 ### Architecture
-First I wrote it with each request having its own process ( a lot of forking ) and then I thought, why not threads?!
+First I wrote it using C and with each request having its own process ( a lot of forking ) and then I thought, why not threads?!
 So...

 The main() thread initiates the sever socket (creates, binds and setup the listener) and then creates a separate thread that accepts the clients.
-Then the thread that does the accept, spawns a thread for each client that does the handling for them.
+Then the thread that accepts clients, spawns a thread for each client and handles him.

 The server waits for the GET request, which reads partially( ToDo: complete the parser) and responds with the requested contents of the page, if that page exists, else it sends a failure message to the client.

 If no specific page is requested from the client(eg. localhost:8080/) the server loads the index.html file

 This is just a design I pick to reach my goals.
 Other possibly more efficient designs could be async I/O with threads, blocking I/O thread pools, separate process to track, non-blocking multiplexing I/O with epoll/poll/select and so on...

+Maybe I will change to a [thread pool](https://github.com/voukatas/ThreadPool) that I wrote for this project some day

 By default I have set the debugging messages to off and the port to 8080.
 In case you want a different setup change the below options in the config.h before compiling.
 ```